Alphabet Inc.: Structure

-As of 1 September 2017, their equity is held by a subsidiary known as XXVI Holdings, Inc. (referring to the Roman numeral of 26, the number of letters in the alphabet), so that they can be valued and legally separated from Google.
+As of 1 September 2017, its equity is held by a subsidiary known as XXVI Holdings, Inc. (referring to the Roman numeral of 26, the number of letters in the alphabet), so that they can be valued and legally separated from Google.
 At the same time, it was announced that Google would be reorganized as a limited liability company, Google LLC.
 Eric Schmidt said at an Internet Association event in 2015 that there may eventually be more than 26 Alphabet subsidiaries.
 He also said that he was currently meeting with the CEOs of the current and proposed Alphabet subsidiaries.
 He said, "You'll see a lot coming."
 While many companies or divisions formerly a part of Google became subsidiaries of Alphabet, Google remains the umbrella company for Alphabet's Internet-related businesses.
 These include widely used products and services long associated with Google, such as the Android operating system, YouTube, and Google Search, which remain direct components of Google.

 Former subsidiaries include Nest Labs, which was merged into Google in February 2018, and Chronicle Security, which was merged with Google Cloud in June 2019.
 Sidewalk Labs was absorbed into Google in 2021 following CEO Daniel L. Doctoroff's departure from the company due to a suspected ALS diagnosis.
 In January 2021, Loon LLC CEO Alastair Westgarth mentioned in a blog post that the company would be shutting down, citing lack of a scalable and sustainable business model.
 In July 2021, Alphabet announced Intrinsic, a new robotics software company spun out of X. In November 2021, Alphabet announced a new company named Isomorphic Labs, using artificial intelligence for drug discovery and headed by DeepMind CEO Demis Hassabis.

-Ownership

-Alphabet is mainly owned by institutional investors, who own over 60% of shares.
-The founders Larry Page and Sergey Brin each control around 3% of all shares, but control with other insiders the majority of voting shares.
-The largest shareholders in December 2023 were: